-In 1993 or 1994, I found an ad for Game-Maker by Recreational Software Designs in the back of some video game magazine.
-There wasn't much information, and it was $50 (a formidable price in my lawn-mowing days), but I decided it was worth taking the chance.
-I was hoping to find something equivalent to Gary Kitchen's GameMaker.
+a video game magazine.
+There wasn't much information, and it was $50 (a formidable price in my lawn-mowing days), but I decided it was worth a try.
+I was hoping to find a modern PC equivalent to Gary Kitchen's GameMaker for the Commodore 64.

-I never completed a game using RSD Game-Maker, but here you can see some screenshots from a few that I started.
+I never completed a game using RSD Game-Maker, but here you can see what a few of my abandoned projects looked like.

 In 2011, Eric-Jon (a.k.a.
 Aderack) asked me whether I'd be willing to share my old creations in connection with an article he was writing.
 You can find the resulting article at Insert Credit.

 If you'd like to try RSD Game-Maker for yourself, you can find it here (along with the source code):